Hi all! For those using Kodi Media Center and the Soundgraph Imon Pad remote, I have prepared some files for you.

 On the Imon Ipad, there are 5 colored buttons that are used to launch media center programs and get them to automatically display specific screens : videos, music, pictures, TV and DVD.
 If you use my files, you can enjoy these quick access buttons: start Kodi, and then, once it is running, press one of the buttons.

 The only way to do it is to create a script that starts Kodi, and makes it display the right screen.
 For Scripting, I was advised to use Autohotkey, but I prefer to use the native Windows solution Powershell.
-So I created 4 scripts for video, music, pictures and Dvd.
-My “start video” script is called “button_videos.ps1”.
-Here is what it does:
+So I created a Powershell script to launch the videos, music, pictures and movies screens.

 - Launch Kodi

-- Wait 15 seconds.
-On my system, Kodi starts very slowly, I don’t know why.
-If your Kodi starts faster, change the value.
+- Wait 10 seconds.
+On my system, Kodi starts a bit slowly.
+If your Kodi starts faster, change this value.

 - Activate Kodi’s window, in case it does not have the focus.